Thermostats for "slow" configurational modes: Preliminaries

-The early and successful attempts to describe the dynamics of a mechanical system being in contact with an environment playing a role of the thermostat is based on the concept of the stochastic differential equation \cite{Gard04}.
-The case of one-dimensional motion of a particle mass $m$ in a potential field $V(q)$ provides the characteristic example,
+The early and successful attempts to describe the dynamics of a mechanical system being in contact with an environment playing a role of the thermostat are based on the concept of the stochastic differential equation \cite{Gard04}.
+Langevin's equation for the case of one-dimensional motion of a particle mass $m$ in a potential field $V(q)$ provides the characteristic example,